OSHeroes/Magma/README.md

 ```
 ## Configuration

-Here's a table with the .env (file) config variables
+Here are all the .env (file) config variables
-Please check ./config.go for more Info
+check ./config.go for more Info
+To create a .env file just type in bash (or gitbash)
+touch .env

 | Name               | Default value   |
 |--------------------|-----------------|